-As of October 31, 2020, CPS Energy's renewable energy capacity totals 1,613.1 MW.
+As of November 30, 2021, CPS Energy's renewable energy capacity totals 1,508.5 MW.
 CPS Energy has one of the strongest and most diverse renewable energy programs in Texas, including local solar, West Texas solar, West Texas wind, coastal wind and landfill gas.
 See "CERTAIN FACTORS AFFECTING THE ELECTRIC UTILITY INDUSTRY - ELECTRIC UTILITY RESTRUCTURING IN TEXAS - Environmental Restrictions of Senate Bill 7 and Other Related Regulations" herein.

 As a step in diversifying its energy resource plan, CPS Energy is proactively pursuing renewable energy supplies.
 CPS Energy is currently receiving renewable energy under several long-term contracts.
 CPS Energy has two contracts for wind-generated energy from the Desert Sky Wind Project: a 20-year contract for 135 MW and a 15-year contract for 25.5 MW.
 These contracts were renegotiated into one single contract, with a termination date of December 31, 2021, in response to a request from the developer to repower the project with improved equipment.
-The plant capacity factor will improve, providing CPS Energy with additional MWh at a lower cost per MWh than the original contracts.
+The plant capacity factor improved, providing CPS Energy with additional MWh at a lower cost per MWh than the original contracts.
 The term of the new contract remained the same as the original contracts.
 The repower was completed in August 2018 and added approximately 8 MW of nameplate capacity.
-The Cottonwood Creek Wind Farm (Sweetwater 3) was also repowered and the contract renegotiated to provide 82.6 MW of capacity to CPS Energy also has a 20-year contract for 240.8 MW from the Sweetwater 4 Wind Farm; a 15-year contract for 76.8 MW from the Penascal Wind Farm; a 15-year contract for 130.4 MW from the Papalote Creek Wind Farm; a 20-year contract for 150 MW from the Cedro Hill Wind Farm; and a 25-year contract for 200.1 MW from the Los Vientos Wind Farm.
+The Desert Sky Wind contract has since been renegotiated to extend through December 31, 2027 and now provides a total of 63.4 MW.
+The Cottonwood Creek Wind Farm (Sweetwater 3) was also repowered and the contract renegotiated to provide 82.6 MW of capacity to CPS Energy also has a 20-year contract for 130.4 MW from the Papalote Creek Wind Farm; a 15-year contract for 150 MW from the Cedro Hill Wind Farm; and a 25-year contract for 200.1 MW from the Los Vientos Wind Farm.
 Recent transmission congestion in South Texas during various seasons has impacted the Cedro Hill and Los Vientos wind farms, resulting in agreed-upon curtailment of these units during periods of negative pricing (a standard procedure).